-You may not realize it, but there are actually a number of breeds of domestic guinea pigs that you may be able to choose from when considering bringing one home as a pet.
-Each has their own unique appearance and needs that you should take into account when making your selection.
+You may not realize it, but there are several breeds of domestic guinea pigs that you may be able to choose from when considering bringing one home as a pet.
+Each has its unique appearance and needs that you should take into account when making your selection.
 Some popular breeds include:

 - American Guinea Pig - One of the most popular breeds, the American Guinea Pig has a short, smooth coat and an even temperament.
 Short hair means minimal maintenance and this breed is quite social.

 - Peruvian Guinea Pig - This breed has long, gorgeous, hair which will require regular brushing to maintain.
 Peruvian Guinea Pigs are very social, fun-loving, and alert.